V180465/Mosh_Creating_Snapshots_Revised/README.md

 # Mosh_Creating_Snapshots
-This is a revised repository version of the repository that was produced on Feburary 1, 2024.
+This is a revised repository version of the git commits that were produced on Feburary 1, 2024.
-Git commits will be revised.
+Git commits were revised.
 This repository will bring an indept look at GIT and GitHub processes.
 We will minupulate snapshots.
 <h1>Student: Michael V Proctor</h1>
 <h1>Class: Code With Mosh</h1>